imStav/portfolio/README.md

 ### Thoughts

-> Even if my portfolio is deployed, at the moment it's still a work in progress.
-I'll nearly add i18n, and connect with github api to retrieve data automatically.
+> Thinking about connecting with Github API to retrieve data automatically.